matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- Each table contains all the properties of the concrete class and also the properties that are inherited from its
+- Each table contains all the properties of the concrete class and the properties that are inherited from its
 superclass.
 - The database identifier and its mapping have to be present in the superclass, to be shared in all subclasses and
 their tables.
-- Not good for polymorphic query.
+- Not good for a polymorphic query.
 - Good performance for derived queries.
 - **SQL UNION**:
-    - The union operator is used to combine the result-set of two or more SELECT statement.
+    - The union operator used to combine the result-set of two or more SELECT statement.
-    - Each SELECT statement within UNION should have same number of columns.
+    - Each SELECT statement within UNION should have same numbers of columns.
     - The column in each SELECT statement should be in same order and have same data types.
     - The UNION operator selects only distinct values by default.